tapyu/cpp-lessons/README.md

 ## Member functions

-Member Function Declaration (`exec`): Functions defined within the class are called member functions.
+Member Function Declaration (`exec`): Functions defined within the class are called member functions or methods.
 They can have various access specifiers (`public`, `private`, `protected`) and may include parameters.

 ## Virtual and Pure Virtual Functions